 May prevent spots and freckles by reducing production of melanin.

 Conditions it may be able to help support include:

 Dark spots and blemishes

-Leven Rose 100% Pure and Organic Emu Oil (I buy from iHerb)
+Leven Rose 100% Pure and Organic Emu Oil.

 This incredible 100% pure oil is non-GMO and has only ingredient - organic emu oil.
 Heated to a high temperature for the first filter, it was filtered twice more at room temperature.
 It absorbs quickly and has a long-lasting inflammatory effect to get supple and soft skin.
-The dark amber glass bottle and glass dropper extends the shelf life and protects from oxidation as emu oil is light sensitive.
-It's non-odourless and you only need a few drops!
-It penetrates deeply, is non-irritating and leaves the skin smooth and non-greasy.
-Do not over-use, just a few drops is fine (on own or can add to cream or balm if needed).
-Do not apply directly to any open wounds and always patch test first.
+The dark amber glass bottle and glass dropper extends the shelf life and protects from oxidation as it is light sensitive.

 If you would like to give it a go, you could save 5% on your entire order by quoting GVJ251 at checkout.
 If you do try it, I'd also love your feedback on how you found it!